 It’s been almost three years since I left Brooklyn.
 Okay, only two and half, but frankly it feels like forever.
 When I go back to visit now, it’s more akin to walking a movie set with recreations of a place I once lived, linking me to a life I once knew (and loved fiercely).

 There’s been so much change these last few years, but I’m ultimately happy being back in the Catskills.
 This is the place where my girls thrive.
 That took some time for me to truly understand.
 My heart is in New York City.
 My girls are country bumpkins.
 So be it.
 But that doesn’t mean I have to leave all my cherished memories behind.

 My taste buds long for some of the favorites foods, one of them being a mushroom pho served at Nightingale 9 in Carroll Gardens.
 On busy afternoons, I’d find myself sitting at the counter, hurriedly slurping down a bowl of it before running across the street to pick up the kids from school.

 The only way to satisfy the craving now is to make it myself, working solely from memory of my many lunches there.
 I decided to prep the carrots as ribbons using a vegetable peeler because they cook faster this way, and I like to twirl them with my chopsticks.
 Slice them into thin coins if you prefer, just note they may take longer to cook.

-What makes the pho so intensely flavored is starting with a rich, homemade mushroom stock (get the recipe here).
+What makes this pho-inspired soup so intensely flavored is starting with a rich, homemade mushroom stock (get the recipe here).
 You can use canned vegetable broth to save some time, but just know it won’t have the same deep, rich flavor.
 I’d add a few splashes of soy sauce to the soup, in that case, to add some extra oomph (most packaged stocks skimp on salt to keep the sodium count down on the nutritional analysis).